frankzkzhu/TASoft/index.md

 - It seems like the mega cap stocks are very high volatile as well.
 Will get them covered as well!
 TASoft LLC now covers entire US stock market!

 On June 1, 2022
-- TASoft LLC now has its production line in place and ready to share forecasting datawith the world!
+- TASoft LLC now has its production line in place and ready to share forecasting data with the world!

 On May 31, 2022
 - Updated technology sector index fund FTEC https://www.tasoft.net.
 Forecasting accuracy again reflects on index fund forecasting!